feliciahsieh/AirBnB_clone/README.md

-# AirBnB Clone
+# HAirBnB Clone

 <img src="https://github.com/feliciahsieh/AirBnB_clone/blob/master/AirBnBClone.jpg" style="height:15%;width:15%" />

 ## Welcome
-AirBnB is a subset of the the popular AirBnB app, where people can rent out their lodgings similar to a hotel for a price.
+HAirBnB is a subset of the the popular AirBnB app, where people can rent out their lodgings similar to a hotel for a price.
 A place is listed on the website with information about the place (such as the number of rooms, guests, price, location), amenities, and reviews of the listing.
 Information about the User (renter and lister) is also collected.

 Phase I is the creation of the Command-Line tool, "console", using Python's "cmd" module.
 This tool can Create, Retrieve, Update, and Delete (CRUD) table data in a few formats (see below).
 The command tool takes advantages of the Python "cmd" module.
 All of the table data is saved to a JSON file initially.
 A database will be incorporated in a future development phase.
 The Console should be able to be run in interactive mode and non-interactive mode.